Israeli-Arab summit convenes, Blinken seeks to reassure allies on Iran | Law-Order

 Restoring a 2015 nuclear deal "is the best way to put Iran's nuclear programme back in to the box it was in", Blinken said.
 But whether or not that happens, "our commitment to the core principle of Iran never acquiring a nuclear weapon is unwavering," he said alongside Israeli counterpart Yair Lapid in Jerusalem, before the summit got under way.

+Islamic State claimed responsibility for the attack, according to a statement posted on the group's Telegram account.
 On Twitter, Blinken wrote: "We condemn today's terrorist attack in Hadera, Israel.
 Such senseless acts of violence and murder have no place in society."
-At the summit, Blinken is also expected to press Arab allies to step up support for Ukraine to fend off Russia's invasion as several Gulf nations have so far stopped short of providing meaningful assistance.

-Egypt's foreign minister, whose country on Saturday marked 43 years of peace with Israel, will also join the summit.
-"Normalisation is becoming the new normal in the region," Blinken said, adding that Washington hoped "to bring others in".

-Before travelling to the summit venue, Blinken held talks in the occupied West Bank with Palestinian President Mahmoud Abbas and voiced continued U.S. commitment to a two-state solution of the Israeli-Palestinian conflict.
-The venue for the foreign ministers' meeting is Sde Boker, where Israel's founding father and first prime minister, David Ben-Gurion, retired and is buried.
-(Additional reporting by Arshad Mohammed in Washington; Writing by Dan Williams; Editing by Gerry Doyle, Raissa Kasolowsky, Jane Merriman and Daniel Wallis)

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)